ashakhatri007/CeptreDocs/pages/Examples/Freedom.md

 The remove box of the first condition should be checked, which should remove Thomas from the dungeon after the rule is fired.

-3.***Move*** - Now we finally create the rule to move Thomas between rooms, as well as use the "variable" feature of the Ceptre.
+3. ***Move*** - Now we finally create the rule to move Thomas between rooms, as well as use the "variable" feature of the Ceptre.
 This rule requires two Conditions:

     -   At: Thomas (Element) is in room L (Rooms).
     -   Adjacent: L (Rooms) is beside L2 (Rooms).

 In the second argument of the Predicate you will want to select the option "New variable".
-A new dialogue box will appear and you'll be able to name the Variable and name it as you wish, in this case we can just name it "L" (to indicate "location").
+A new dialogue box will appear, and you'll be able to name the Variable and name it as you wish, in this case we can just name it "L" (to indicate "location").
 A variable means that any element of the set could be filling this field and the rule can still be fired.
 This predicate should indicate that Thomas can't move between rooms that aren't beside each other.
 In the second argument of this predicate we will also add a new variable.
 You can, again, name it as you wish.